Amer2483/ISQA3420-/UseCases.md

 Manager: To receive clear and relevant project information.
-Developer: To provide the relevant project file information Project Owner: To understand the Manager’s decision to green/red light to a project
+Developer: To provide the relevant project file information Project Owner: To understand the Manager’s decision to green/red light to a project NIST System: To provide license & vulnerability information of the software package